Cybersecurity Training and Work Integrated Learning Program

 • 16-week paid work-integrated learning placement in the cybersecurity sector

-It is anticipated that this pilot program will enable employers to hire graduates of the program, which will help increase the diversity of the cybersecurity workforce in Canada.
+The program enables employers to hire trained and job-ready women and non-binary students, which helps increase the diversity of the cybersecurity workforce in Canada.

 Eligibility criteria: